 The herbicide mix of thiencarbazone, iodosulfuron, and dicamba, as found in Celsius WG Herbicide, is selective to control many broadleaf weeds and several grass weeds in all four of the common warm-season grasses.
 It cannot be used in fescue lawns, but can be used to remove fescue from warm-season lawns.
 Apply when white clover is actively growing and again 2 to 4 weeks later.
 The addition of a non-ionic surfactant, such as Southern Ag Surfactant for Herbicides or Hi-Yield Spreader Sticker Non-Ionic Surfactant, will increase control.

-Metsulfuron, such as in Blade Herbicide and Manor Herbicide give a very good control of lawn burweed in bermuda, centipede, St. Augustine, and zoysia lawns.
+Metsulfuron, such as in BQuali-Pro MSM Turf Herbicide, gives a very good control of lawn burweed in bermuda, centipede, St. Augustine, and zoysia lawns.
 Quali-Pro Fahrenheit Herbicide also contains metsulfuron alone with dicamba.
-For these three professional products, a non-ionic surfactant, such as Southern Ag Surfactant for Herbicides or Hi-Yield Spreader Stickers Non-Ionic Surfactant, is required at 2 teaspoons per gallon of spray mix for best control.
+For these two professional products, a non-ionic surfactant, such as Southern Ag Surfactant for Herbicides or Hi-Yield Spreader Stickers Non-Ionic Surfactant, is required at 2 teaspoons per gallon of spray mix for best control.
 A non-ionic surfactant will help the herbicide adhere to the leaves for increased penetration.

 Non-selective herbicides such as glyphosate can be used for spot treatments, however, nearby desirable grasses and plants can be severely injured or killed.
 Examples of glyphosate products in homeowner sizes are:

 - Martin’s Eraser Systemic Weed & Grass Killer,

 - Bonide Kleenup Weed & Grass Killer 41% Super Concentrate,